Feelpe/react-ts-todo/README.md

 yarn dev
 ```

-5. Then the application will open automatically in http://localhost:3001 in your browser.
-If doesn't then click [here](http://localhost:3001).
+5. Then open the application at [http://localhost:5173](http://localhost:5173) in your web browser.

 ## Usage